GReX-Telescope/gateware/README.md

 ### External HDL

-Simulink gives me cancer, so I wrote some blocks in the excellent [Amaranth HDL](https://github.com/amaranth-lang/amaranth).
+Simulink gives me cancer, so I wrote some blocks in SystemVerilog.
-I'm including the "compiled" verilog in this repo, but one can regenerate it by installing amaranth and running the python files in the `hdl` folder.
+I'm including the "translated" verilog in this repo, but one can regenerate it by running `build_verilog.sh` in the `hdl` directory.
+This requires the [sv2v](https://github.com/zachjs/sv2v) program to be on the path.
+Complain to Mathworks that their expensive software doesn't support the verilog standard from over 2 decades ago.

 ### Compile